TeunBoekholt/individual-assignment-IoT/README.md

 ```

 ### Maximum Sampling Frequency
-Since I am using the FreeRTOS I at first didn't know how to get to a sampling frequency above 1000Hz, seeing as the tick rate of FreeRTOS was configured on 1 tick = 1ms.
-In thend I managed to write a function that just read an analog pin (4) and incremented a counter every time it did so, resulting in a smapling frequency of `16.48KHz`.
+Since I am using the FreeRTOS, I at first didn't know how to get to a sampling frequency above 1000Hz, seeing as the tick rate of FreeRTOS was configured to 1 tick = 1ms.
+In the end I managed to write a function that just read an analog pin (4) and incremented a counter every time it did so, resulting in a smapling frequency of `16.48KHz`.
 This is not the actual hardware limit, but for all purposes and signals considered for this project this maximum sampling frequency was more than sufficient – for all testing (except for one of the bonus signals) it was even enough to just start out sampling at 100Hz.

 ### Identify optimal sampling frequency

 Identifying the optimal sampling frequency was achieved by letting the a Sampler Task fill up an FFT buffer of size 1024 (which means we have a bin resolution of just under 1Hz).
 Once the buffer is full I used the `xTaskNotifyGive()` function to activate the FFT task, which first calculatest the most prevalent frequency, which it used to set a treshold (40% of the maximum frequency).
 Then we loop from back to front over all the bins to select the highest frequency which reaches the threshold.
-This frequency gets multiplied by 2 to get the Nyquist Freqenyc, which becomes the next sampling frequency.
+This frequency gets multiplied by 2 to get the Nyquist Frequency, which becomes the new sampling frequency.

 To prevent the Sampler Task writing values in the buffer while the FFT task is analyzing it, I used two (ping-pong) buffers which get swapped around.